Dissection Implications

 Teaching to Care

-Teachers need to be sensitive to the feelings of their students, especially at a stage in their lives when young people are forming their personal moral codes.
-For instance, “squeamishness” is often perceived as a weakness, and not viewed as an appropriate reason for a student to be excused from a dissection exercise.
-However, through their “squeamishness”, students may actually be expressing their objection to dissection or their compassion for another living creature.
-They deserve to have their feelings and opinions acknowledged and taken seriously.
+For instance, “squeamishness” is often perceived in society as a weakness and may not be viewed as an appropriate reason for a student to be excused from a dissection exercise.
+However, through their “squeamishness”, students may be expressing their objection to dissection and/or their compassion for another living creature.
+Teachers should respect, acknowledge, and validate these feelings and opinions, offering learning alternatives whenever possible.

 Pedagogical merit of alternatives